-While Boston is engraved on the back plate, the place name on this watch refers to Boston, Lancashire, not Boston, Massachusetts as assumed when this watch was acquired back in 2001.
+While Boston is engraved on the back plate, the place name on this watch refers to Boston, Lincolnshire , not Boston, Massachusetts as assumed when this watch was acquired back in 2001.
 Still, it is a nice example of an early English watch by a provincial maker working on the east coast of England.

 Circa 1725, gilt-brass verge and fusee movement of good quality signed E Stevens Boston with inward facing script.
 No serial number.
 Pierced and engraved balance with long streamers and grotesque mask.
 Tompion regulator.
 Egyptian pillars and decorative fusee stop-work foot.